 This fully online, three-year programme was developed to complement our highly successful International Postgraduate Certificate in Education (iPGCE).

 This module will provide you with a solid grounding in the general principles of pedagogy, from a range of different theoretical perspectives, and will explore key topics such as aspects of teaching, planning, assessment, policy, classroom management, special educational needs, learner motivation and learner autonomy.
 Through guided reading, structured discussions and the use of other online materials, you will explore educational practice and issues particularly related to both your context and your teaching subject, comparing and contrasting your own experiences with those of other course participants and the literature, leading to critical reflection on yourself as an educational practitioner, and, ultimately, to the development of new educational practice.30 credits

 This module provides you with the opportunity to devise and carry out a small scale research study on a topic relevant to your own practice.
 Supported by guided readings and online discussions surrounding research methods, methodology, ethics and the evaluation and writing up of research data, you will be able to reflect on your practice through the process of original research, culminating in a research report.
 The module gives you the opportunity to explore opportunities for change in your own context, either at classroom or institutional level, or, in some cases, going beyond, enabling you to base innovation on reading, research, and reflection.30 credits

-In this module, you will be supported in planning and carrying out a piece of research, usually in your own professional context, and in writing a dissertation which is 12,000-16,000 words in length.
+In this module, you will be supported in planning and carrying out a piece of research, usually in your own professional context, and in writing a dissertation.
 Your research is intended to enhance your understanding of your own professional practice, and potentially improves this.
 An explicit focus will be on research as a catalyst of change, thus, dissemination at appropriate levels will be explored.
 Students will study a dissertation of their choice that relates to their programme and staff expertise.60 credits

 Optional modules - two from: